Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Quantum and Classical Optimization Algorithms

 \subsection{Classical Optimization Algorithms}

-In this section we review the state-of-the-art classical approximation algorithms for \mc.
-Recall that given a (weighted) graph $G=(V,E)$, the \mc problem asks us to find a partitioning of the vertices into two subsets, $S$ and $T = V \setminus S$, that maximizes the number of cut edges, i.e.,
+In this section we review \fe{two} classical approximation algorithms for \mc.
+Recall that given a (weighted) graph $G=(V,E)$ with weights $w:E\to \mathbb{R}$, the \mc\ problem is to find a partitioning of the vertices into two subsets, $S$ and $T = V \setminus S$, that maximizes the number of cut edges, i.e.,